vanus-labs/docs/content/user-guides/connector-guides/sink/doris-setup.md

 ## Introduction

-Apache Doris is an open-source, distributed analytical database that is designed to be highly scalable and efficient.
-It is particularly well-suited for OLAP (Online Analytical Processing) workloads, which involve complex queries on large amounts of data.
+Doris is an open-source, distributed data management and analytics system developed by Alibaba.
+It provides real-time processing and analysis for large-scale data sets, supports diverse data sources, and is scalable and fault-tolerant for big data applications.

+The Doris sink receive Cloudevents and insert them into your Doris database.
+In order to do this you need to give access to Vanus Cloud to insert rows of data.

+The Doris sink is designed to receive Cloudevents and store them in your Doris database.

 ## Prerequisites